 - dry mouth – chew sugar-free gum or suck sugar-free sweets

-- feeling dizzy - lie down until the dizziness passes, then get up slowly.
+- feeling dizzy – lie down until you do not feel dizzy anymore, then get up slowly.
 Move slowly and carefully.
 Avoid coffee, cigarettes, alcohol and recreational drugs.
-If the dizziness doesn't get better within a couple of days, speak to your pharmacist or doctor.
+If the dizzy feeling does not get better within a couple of days, speak to your pharmacist or doctor.

 7. Pregnancy and breastfeeding

 Fexofenadine is not usually recommended if you're pregnant as there is not a lot of information about its use in pregnancy.